zi-codes/CV/README.md

 - I was president of Oxford's largest film society, and working alonside my committee we were hosting an all time peak of 3 film events every week with regularly packed out attendance in the auditorium.
 - Currently, I am also chairperson of one of London's largest board game and geek culture meetups, and with the help of my wonderful team we've grown the community to over 8000 members.

-#### Resilient
+#### Resilient 💎

 I have a successful record of not only delivering under intensive circumstances but flourishing in such adversity and taking on additional challenges.
-Both my degree and the day-to-day of inner city classroom teaching were extremely challenging in very different ways.
+Throughout the intensive bootcamp I was still working part-time at weekends and still managing to complete my weekends homework and attend extra coding events in the evening. and Both my degree and the day-to-day of inner city classroom teaching were extremely challenging in very different ways.
 Nevertheless, I still managed to make time to co-ordinate our film society whilst completing final year exams at Oxford, and took on additional responsibilities of Shanghai Mastery Maths training and helping to co-ordinate the computing curriculum in my time as a teacher.

-## Education
+## Education 🎓

 #### Makers Academy (May 2019 - Oct 2019)
 - OOP, TDD, MVC, DDD